KothoreBornalex/SimpleNetworkedDialogGame/Assets/Localisation/README.txt

 =====================
 [LocalizationManager]
+"UniGetText(string TSVFileName, string Key)" method
+-> Give a text depending on the TSV file asked for, the key provided in parameter, and the current game language.
+   TSV File must be in a LocalizationComponent present on the current scene.
+-> Name of the TSV File must not include the file extension.

 "OnRefresh" event
 -> Called everytime the text needs to be refreshed (for changing the language or anything else) -> Returns the current language is was refreshed with